unstoppablecarl/vue-cache-store/README.md

 ```

 #### `toWritableComputed()`
-Helpful for allowing mutation of properties on a record while keeping its computed dependency on it.
+Helpful for allowing mutation of properties on a record while keeping its computed dependency linked.

 ```ts
 import { toWritableComputed } from 'vue-cache-store'